BearToCode/carta/docs/src/pages/api/extension.svelte.md

 </Code>

-Here are all the `Plugin` properties:
+Here are all the `CartaExtension` properties:

 ### `transformers`